Niziul-Grand-Theft-Auto-V-Mods/rain-wash-v/README.md

 </p>

 <p><strong>About the mod</strong></p>
-<p>This mod brings the effortless convenience of rain washing away vehicle dirt.
-Enjoy the simplicity of maintaining a clean ride as rain showers automatically cleanse your vehicle's exterior, leaving it sparkling and spotless without any extra effort on your part.</p>
+<p>This mod brings the effortless convenience of rain-washing away vehicle dirt.
+Enjoy the simplicity of maintaining a clean ride as rain showers automatically cleanse your vehicle's exterior, leaving it sparkling and spotless without any extra effort.</p>

 <p><strong>Requisites</strong></p>
 <ul>